CSCI-4830-002-2014/challenge-week-11/README.md

 ### 6. (5 point)

-My app randomly stopped working before I could get this part done (I tried starting over with new code, but to no avail).
+My app randomly stopped working before I could get parts 6 and 7 done (I tried starting over with new code, but to no avail).

 Here is the linear scale function I created in my code.